MorganR/epd-waveshare-async/README.md

 ## Drivers

-To start, this library only supports the v1 2.9" EPD.
+To start, this library only supports the v1 2.9" and v2 7.5" EPD.
 Drivers should all be tested on real displays using a sample program (see below).
 Each driver should go in its own module.

 ## Samples